 “Maama’ Bear”- Anne is our company botanist with a passion for the flora and fauna that surrounds her.
 Anne grew up close to Glacier National Park in northwest Montana.
 She spent summers at her family cabin, tromping through the woods and playing in creeks, keenly focused on building forts, making mud pies, and searching for interesting creatures.
 “No rock was left unturned.”
 She has always been a collector of beautiful nature specimens: rocks, feathers, pressed flowers, etc. Her love for Glacier and the surrounding area led her to study biology, ecology, geology, fine arts, and organic farming at the University of Montana.
 While studying, Anne continued spending her time in the outdoors working in Glacier National Park as a captain on a historic boat and in Alaska as a seasonal naturalist in Denali National Park.
 She has returned to Glacier to work as a winter education ranger, leading school snowshoe trips and ecology lessons in the park, and has since transitioned to teaching early elementary PE in Browning, MT.
 In July 2019, Montana Gov. Steve Bullock appointed Anne to a Grizzly Bear Advisory Council, designated by executive order to facilitate a statewide discussion on long-term grizzly bear management and conservation.
 In her free time, you can find her backcountry snowboarding, splitting firewood, mountain climbing, or playing with her plants and dogs

-in 2017 and in 2018 Sarah came to Montana and got the opportunity to float the Missouri River as a guest guide with her older sister Heather.
+“Baby swan” – In 2017 and in 2018 Sarah came to Montana and got the opportunity to float the Missouri River as a guest guide with her older sister Heather.
 In 2019, three weeks after she graduated high school, she packed up and moved west to guide full time and reside in Montana.
 From the first trip on the in the Upper Missouri River Breaks, she knew it held a special place in her heart.
 “Every river mile on the Missouri River presents unique history that cannot be rivaled.
 The “white cliffs” are magnificent and always future something different.
 The “badlands” are grand and truly make you feel small.”
 Being the youngest of six children, Sarah was taught the importance of family and sharing.
 “There is nothing more important than time well spent with my family.
 I enjoy sharing my time and working with my siblings Heather and Isaac in a place that we now call home.”

 “Snakes”- Ryan is kind, laidback, hardworking and always happy to lend a listening ear.
 He currently resides in Odessa Missouri and is a man of many talents.
 Ryan has a master’s degree in communication disorder and works as a speech pathologist in a school for kids with autism and behavior disorders.
 Ryan employs a desire to work with his hands in his personal luxury leather business and creating wheel thrown ceramics.
 For over a decade Ryan fed his creativity as a touring musician, playing the drums and keys.
 However, the most important passion in his life now is being a father to his cherished daughter Rhexx.
 He is very eager to introduce her to recreation in the outdoors and wants to see her follow her dreams.
 When not working you can often find Ryan ultra-running and biking long distances.
-Ryan enjoys his work in the Missouri River Breaks because “I like the river community and am thrilled to have the opportunity in life to meet such great people.
+Ryan has enjoyed working in the Missouri River Breaks since 2021 because, “I like the river community and am thrilled to have the opportunity in life to meet such great people.
 I love watching people gather and create comradery among themselves.
 There is also something magical about the sounds of the Missouri River Breaks; cottonwood leaves blowing in the wind, the river passing by, coyotes howling in the distance, and birds of all kinds chattering about.
 All-in-all, guiding on the river is a pretty good way to enjoy some time off.”

 “Da Goat” – Jesse is currently pursuing his goal to become an ICU Nurse at MSU Great Falls.
 Jesse’s family moved 7 miles outside of Geraldine and have been farming there since 2012.
 Jesse is a true outdoor adventurer and seeks out exploration through rock climbing, ice climbing, mountaineering, skiing, mountain biking, hunting, ultra-running and slacklining.
 Before guiding for Missouri River Outfitters, Jesse worked as a hunting guide for 4 years at Deep Creek Outfitter.
 When Jesse started working for MRO, it was to be in the outdoors but now, he finds that “my favorite part of guiding is getting to know people’s unique life stories.
 The river truly brings out the best in people and allows everyone to slow down and just be.”